 The state's welfare reform program, WorkFirst NJ, emphasizes work as the first step toward building a sustainable and stable future.
 The goal of the program is to help people get off welfare, secure employment and become self-sufficient, through job training, education and work activities.

-Under the supervision of the NJ Division of Family Development (DFD), the 21 county welfare agencies (County Board of Social Services) administer the TANF and GA programs.
+Under the supervision of the NJ Division of Family Development (DFD), the 21 County Board of Social Services administer the TANF and GA programs.
 Contact your County Board of Social Services to determine if you are eligible.

 Emergency Assistance (EA)